pjoulot/a-door/README.md

 The component is pretty simple and create only sliding rectangular doors.
 It also doesn't support 3D models.
 If you have any idea to improve the component, do a pull request ;)

+Moreover, it is not yet compatible with the 0.61 release which is buggy with sounds.
+I've opened a bug here: [Preloading sound asset seems buggy on master](https://github.com/aframevr/aframe/issues/2754)

 #### Browser

 Install and use by directly including the [browser files](dist):